GoAbroad

 Become an international education volunteer—teaching English will be your main gig, but there's still plenty of fun to be had.

-Here are the 9 best places to volunteer teaching English abroad
+9 of the best places to be an English teacher volunteer abroad

 Hammock hanging from a tree along the coastline in Jamaica